Enabling applications to inject consistent, rich experiences inside blocks

 To avoid blowing up the scope and complexity of the Block Protocol, and to avoid attempting standardization in an area that could potentially hinder embedding applications’ ability to provide systems which work for them, we are opting for (2).

-The hook service introduces the concept of “hooks”.
+The hook module introduces the concept of “hooks”.

-You can read the formal specification for the hook service here, but in summary:
+You can read the formal specification for the hook module here, but in summary:

-Blocks can send a message under the service, specifying a DOM element, the type of data it is intended to hold, and which entity property the data should be retrieved from and stored in.
+Using the module, blocks can send a message specifying: a DOM element, the type of data it is intended to hold, and which entity property the data should be retrieved from and stored in.
 The application then renders the data according to its preference, including any editing controls.

 This allows applications to control the display and editing experience for specialized data, while blocks retain control over where exactly in their interface a given property is displayed or edited.

-This isn’t just intended for rich text, although text was the motivating factor — the hook service also allows applications to provide their own display, editing, and sharing controls for images, for example.
+This isn’t just intended for rich text, although text was the motivating factor — the hook module also allows applications to provide their own display, editing, and sharing controls for images, for example.

 We aren’t prescribing a fixed list of types — we want to see which are supported by applications and requested by blocks, and ones that we can’t imagine ourselves.

-The use of the hook service makes blocks that only render a piece of rich text extremely boring.
+The use of the hook module makes blocks that only render a piece of rich text extremely boring.
 Our paragraph block, for example, does nothing more than render a

 <p> tag and demand that the embedding application does everything else.

-If we only needed rich text in paragraphs, the hook service would be unnecessary – embedding applications could manage rendering the
+If we only needed rich text in paragraphs, the hook module would be unnecessary – embedding applications could manage rendering the

 <p> tag as well, and forget using the Block Protocol for rich text.